hayes/pothos/docs/plugins/relay.md

 }));
 ```

-In the above example, we are just returning a static numer for our `totalCount` field.
+In the above example, we are just returning a static nubmer for our `totalCount` field.
 To make this
 more useful, we need to have our resolvers for each connection actually return an object that
 contains a totalCount for us.
 To guarantee that resolvers correclty implement this behavior, we can
 define custom properties that must be returned from connection resolvers when we set up our builder: